sdegutis/immaculatalibrary.com/site/moral-responsibility/notes.md

 - purpose of life
 - new theology with garden of Eden as basis

+st paul says there's nothing wrong with marriage but its far better to be single than married countless people want to get married or act married often for love of evil pleasure (2 Thessalonians 2:9-12) often because they think this is proof that they're loved but people can do good actions for evil purposes they can sleep with or marry someone while only hating them the greatest proof of love is jesus being crucified (John 15:13) god loves us, and unlike fallible people, his love means something he knows us at our worst, he knows our secret heart he loves us with nothing in return except pain from us he loves us because he is good we love because he loved us first if you have a hard time loving, first learn that god loves you

+blue seems gentle on the eyes but blue light is harsh on them red seems harsh but red light is much gentler on the eyes the crimson blood of Christ seems harsh but is meek and humble the world's understanding of heaven seems like paradise but is hell

+if god is good and being fulfilled is good then gods will is for you to be fulfilled so its good to do things that are fulfilling just because you enjoy it doesn't mean its wrong but this doesn't apply to things that are sinful

+jesus says divorce is allowed in unchastity he means if you have legally married but not in gods eyes that is to say, one of you did not have pure intentions in such a case, the marriage is false and simply fornication but since at least one heart is impure, unchastity proceeds

+false guilt is what bad people use to control others if they can get you to feel guilty, they will use it they do this to get you to do whatever they want you to dont care what they think, care what god thinks of you what good is it to gain the whole world but lose your soul? gaining the whole world includes the approval of those in it

+to get free money you could have earned is stealing from the poor judas stole from the purse of contributions to the poor regularly work hard and do your best to support yourself with no ones help st paul says to be independent and earn the respect of outsiders

+if things seem to fall into place perfectly without you trying then its very possibly a sign that you're doing god's will but when you try to make things seem perfect, god isn't behind it

+st paul says we dont hope for what we already see and that for now we see the truth dimly as through a fog all sins come from rejecting the truth; all sin is lying when we are with god, we will fully understand the truth when we fully accept the truth, we are with god even now

 sudoku bible

 ocd is a result of trying to make the results perfect without the right cause